Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Platte City, MO.
-If you’ve been arrested for DWI/DUI in Platte City, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Platte City, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Platte City, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

 • Protect Your License